devChrisho/documents/Git.md

 2. Type `git init` to initialize git into that folder
 3. Type `ls -a` to view all files and folders, including hidden ones.
 You should be able to see `.git` folder if successfully initialized

+## End of line

+1. On windows new lines are appended with \r\n, on linux it is only \n
+2. On windows, type `git config --global core.autocrlf true`.
+This will remove the carriage return(CR), `\n` when checking in code to the repo.
+Then when checking out code, it will auto add the CR.
+3. On Mac, type `git config --global core.autocrlf input`.
+This will ensure that any input from mac should not consist of CR if it was accidentally added.

 ## Integration with vscode

 1. In vscode, open command palette, type in `shell code`.
 Select `Shell command: Install 'code' command in PATH`.
 This will allow you to open vscode from cli by typing `code`
 2. In cli, type `git config --global core.editor "code --wait"`.
 This will setup vscode to open as the default editor when using the `-e` arugument.
-The `--wait` argument will cause the terminal to wait until the file is closed before returning to terminal input.
+The `--wait` flag will cause the terminal to wait until the file is closed before returning to terminal input.
 3. You can now edit using vscode by typing `git config --global -e`

 ## Diff tool using vscode